Wildfires bring smoke to popular WA hiking, biking areas

 Hot temperatures and winds are also fanning wildfires near the towns of Wenatchee, Yakima and Walla Walla, but firefighters have secured lines around all or part of those blazes.

-On Wednesday the state Department of Natural said it would temporarily close all recreation and public access to DNR-managed lands in eastern Washington beginning July 23 due to the extreme fire danger.
+On Tuesday the state Department of Natural Resources said it would temporarily close all recreation and public access to DNR-managed lands in eastern Washington beginning July 23 due to the extreme fire danger.

 The Methow Valley fires forced the closure of a portion of State Route 20, the North Cascade Highway, a popular scenic route across mountains.
 It’s closed from milepost 165 and 185, about 8 miles (12.8 kilometers) west of Winthrop.